 - Increasingly threatening anti-government protest activity could lead to a sharp escalation in violent repression by government security forces, informal militia, or both against a widening circle of people associated with the protests.

-The report calls for increased international attention on Zimbabwe and the risk of mass atrocities in the country’s near future.
-It underscores that international, regional, and local actors with influence in Zimbabwe should immediately develop and implement comprehensive, flexible strategies to help prevent mass atrocities.
+Although the November 2017 coup and subsequent internal repression resolved most infighting between ZANU-PF factions, protest activity and violent repression have continued under the Mnangagwa government.
+The report's calls for increased international attention on Zimbabwe and the risk of mass atrocities in the country’s near future remain relevant to current international approaches to the prevention of mass atrocities in Zimbabwe.
+International, regional, and local actors with influence in Zimbabwe should continue to develop and implement comprehensive, flexible strategies to help prevent mass atrocities.